Foreign workers in Saudi Arabia: Restrictions

 The kafala system, present in a number of other Arab countries, governs the conditions and processes for employment of foreigners.
 Under this system, all non-Saudis present in the country for employment purposes must have a sponsor, which is usually arranged months in advance.
 Unlike countries which recognize the Universal Declaration of Human Rights (which declares in part "Everyone has the right to leave any country, including his own") Saudi Arabia requires foreign workers to have their sponsor's permission to enter and leave the country, and denies exit to those with work disputes pending in court.
 Sponsors generally confiscate passports while workers are in the country; sometimes employers also hold passports of workers' family members.
-Workers from other Arabian Gulf countries do not need a visa to enter and live in Saudi Arabia, except for Qatar.
+Workers from other Persian Gulf countries do not need a visa to enter and live in Saudi Arabia, except for Qatar.
 (See Qatar diplomatic crisis).

 Foreign workers must be free of infectious disease, including HIV and tuberculosis.
 Infectious disease tests are conducted when the worker applies for their visa in their home country, and then must be conducted again once in Saudi Arabia to obtain the long-term iqama residency card.

 In April 2016, the Saudi government published its Vision 2030, which proposed an extension of foreigners' ability to own real estate, and a new system for issuing permits:

 "We will seek to improve living and working conditions for non-Saudis, by extending their ability to own real estate in certain areas, improving the quality of life, permitting the establishment of more private schools and adopting an effective and simple system for issuing visas and residence permits."

 In 2019, a specialized Premium Residency program was put in place to facilitate these goals (see above).

 Trade unions, strikes, and collective bargaining are banned for both Saudi citizens and foreigners alike.
 Political parties are also banned.
 Criminal prosecution of foreigners relies upon the country's Basic Law which recognizes sharia (Islamic law) and the Quran as the ultimate legal authorities.